Dr. Simon Clulow

 January 2018-December 2020

 Simon won a highly competitive Macquarie University Research Fellowship (MQRF).
 He works in a variety of research fields including ecology, conservation, evolution and reproduction in terrestrial vertebrates.
+Simon is currently a research fellow at the University of Canberra.

 Dr. Simon Baeckens